stooged/ESP32-Server-900u/README.md

 <br>

-This is a project designed for the <a href=https://www.espressif.com/en/products/socs/esp32-s2>ESP32-S2</a> and <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> boards to provide a wifi http server, dns server and *USB storage emulation.
+This is a project designed for the <a href=https://www.espressif.com/en/products/socs/esp32-s2>ESP32-S2</a> and <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> boards to provide a wifi http server, dns server and *<b>USB storage emulation</b>.

 it is for the <a href=https://github.com/ChendoChap/pOOBs4>PS4 9.00 OOB Exploit</a>.

-if your board is a <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> the usb emulation will not be available so you will need to wire a usb drive up to it like this project <a href=https://github.com/stooged/PS4-Server-900u>PS4-Server-900u</a> or you can manually plug and unplug a usb drive for exfathax.
+if your board is a <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> <b>the usb emulation will not be available</b> so you will need to wire a usb drive up to it like this project <a href=https://github.com/stooged/PS4-Server-900u>PS4-Server-900u</a> or you can manually plug and unplug a usb drive for exfathax.

 if your board is a <a href=https://www.espressif.com/en/products/socs/esp32-s2>ESP32-S2</a> you do not need a usb drive with this project as it emulates a usb mass storage device to the console and triggers a filesystem bug to leverage the exploit(exfathax).